TibiIius/tibiiius.github.io/src/_posts/2023-05-12-starting-out-with-gsoc-2023.md

   - flatsync
 ---

-# Starting Out With GSoC 2023

 With GSoC right around the corner, I recently stumbled upon a project running under the GNOME Foundation that piqued my interest.

 *~{{ Math.round($page.readingTime.minutes) }} minutes to read ({{ $page.readingTime.words }} words).*

 ## Getting Interested in GSoC 2023

 I have both used and learned from quite a few different FOSS applications and projects in the past, but I never really contributed to one before, which always bugged me.
 I either never really found the time, lacked the required skill(s), or just didn't find anything that interested me enough to get started.

 However, I then stumbled across [FlatSync](https://gitlab.gnome.org/Cogitri/flatsync), a tool to keep your Flatpaks in sync across reinstalls and/or multiple machines.
 Switching over from NixOS to Silverblue, I missed declaring all my packages in one module and then having all of them available after a single `nixos-rebuild switch`, especially since I use 2 different machines regularly.
 Needless to say, I was instantly hooked on the idea and began setting up a dev environment to start working on the project.